bmaupin/langtrends/README.md

 ### Wishlist
 - [ ] Ability to change number of languages shown
     - Based on a limited number of presets, e.g. 10, 15, 25
+        - 25 might be too much, even 15 gets pretty messy...
+        - But then is it even worth having this feature just to change between 10 and 15?
+Maybe it would be better to just pick one?

 ### Non-goals
 - Showing languages other than the provided options